manoelourenzo/PyStaticQueue/README.md

-PYthon implementation of a array-based queue
+Python implementation of a array-based queue